-The Chairwoman of the Executive Board Angela Titzrath and Board member Dr. Roland Lappin each have vested pension commitments dating back to the time before the current remuneration system came into effect.
+The Chairwoman of the Executive Board Angela Titzrath and Executive Board member Dr. Roland Lappin, who left the Board on 31 January 2023, each have vested pension commitments dating back to the time before the current remuneration system came into effect.
 The relevant regulations pertaining to the pension commitments, the associated service costs and the present value of the relevant commitments are listed individually above under "Remuneration of members of the Executive Board - Detailed representation of the remuneration components - Fixed remuneration components - Retirement benefits".
 The relevant regulations were not amended during the reporting period.
-Dr. Roland Lappin stepped down from the Executive Board on 31 January 2023.
-According to his existing pension entitlement, which was already vested when the remuneration system for the Executive Board entered into force, he is authorised to receive a pension from the company.
+According to his existing pension entitlement, which was already vested when the remuneration system for the Executive Board entered into force, Dr. Roland Lappin has been authorised to receive a pension from the company since he stepped down from the Executive Board on 31 January 2023.